JCSDA/jedi-docs/docs/tutorials/level1/run-jedi.rst

 Step 3: Run a JEDI Application
 ------------------------------

-The container contains everything you need to run a simple application.
+The container contains everything you need to run a Data Assimilation (DA) application.
 In addition to the executables and test data files in ``/opt/jedi/build``, there are also various configuration files in the ``/opt/jedi/fv3-bundle/tutorials`` directory.
 To proceed, let's create a new directory suitable for running the application and then copy the files over for this tutorial:

 .. code-block:: bash